Current Missouri Mortgage and Refinance Rates

 • Conventional refinances are refinance loans that aren’t part of a government loan program.
 You can expect them to come with higher rates than government-backed refinances.

 • VA refinances are guaranteed by the U.S. Department of Veterans Affairs (VA) and cater to the needs of military service members and their families.
-Qualified military borrowers with full entitlement can refinance a home with no down payment and still expect to pay a very competitive interest rate.
+Qualified military borrowers with full VA entitlement can refinance a home with no down payment and still expect to pay a very competitive VA interest rate.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.21% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+Calculator See whether refinancing makes sense for you using our mortgage refinance calculator.

-What is the current mortgage rates forecast for 2024?
+Rate forecast What is the current mortgage rates forecast for 2024?

 The current mortgage rates forecast isn’t all sunshine and rainbows, but it does predict that the clouds will part a bit in 2024.
 Our senior economist Jacob Channel expects mortgage rates to hold steady or drop over the course of the year.
 In fact, he wouldn’t be surprised if 30-year rates ended the year below 6%.